 A quick review of Gordie Howe’s career on the ice suggests that he suffered at least six concussions in his time (Head Count, February 10).
 Another question might be: how many did he cause?

-They don’t keep stats on this at the NHL, and (so far) there aren’t any independent tracker websites, either.
+Would you be surprised to learn that they don’t keep stats on this at the NHL?
+No, I didn’t think so.
+So far, there aren’t any independent tracker websites, either.
 As with the hits to Howe’s head, this is an all-anecdotal study, non-definitive, unmedical, considered accurate to within plus or minus a number we haven’t really figured out yet, altogether without prejudice, not to be tried at home, nor shown to unaccompanied minors or anyone else liable to get the wrong idea about hockey.

 Start with Howe’s rookie season.
 There’s a story about the first time he stepped on Forum ice in Montreal in 1946.
 Wily old Rocket Richard is supposed to have challenged him, as a rite of Howe’s passage, I suppose, though Richard might just have been mad.
 And Gordie?
 Gordie clocked him, as the story’s retailed — for example, at espn.com on the occasion of Howe’s 80th birthday: